Internet Protocols «Prev Next»

 Binary representation of IP Address

-Address classifications
+Address Classifications

 To accommodate an efficient numbering system, TCP/IP addresses are divided into five classes (A, B, C, D, and E).
 Classes are similar to the telephone system's area code concept.
 Instead of assigning each telephone a unique number, telephones are grouped by area code.
 Grouping in this way reduces the total number of digits required to identify a single phone (or in the case of TCP/IP, a single computer).
 Instead of organizing users by area code, TCP/IP organizes users by network.
 The five classes of networks essentially specify the maximum quantity of networks possible for a particular company.
+An address's class can be identified by the first octet.

 Octet 1 Octet 2 Octet 3 Octet 4